 Barrick entered the gold mining business in 1983 and is a leading international gold company.
-Our principal products and source of earnings are gold and copper.
+Its principal products and source of earnings are gold and copper.
 Barrick is engaged in the production and sale of gold and copper, as well as related activities such as exploration and mine development.

-Globally, Barrick has interests in operating mines or projects in 13 countries, including Canada, USA, Argentina, Chile, Côte d'Ivoire, the Dominican Republic, the Democratic Republic of the Congo (DRC), Mali, Pakistan, Papua New Guinea, Saudi Arabia, Tanzania and Zambia.
-Barrick's portfolio includes six of the world's top Tier One gold mines.
-Barrick is committed to partnering with our host countries and communities to transform their natural resources into tangible benefits and mutual prosperity.
+Globally, Barrick has interests in operating mines or projects in 18 countries, including Canada, USA, Argentina, Chile, Côte d'Ivoire, the Dominican Republic, the Democratic Republic of the Congo (DRC), Mali, Pakistan, Papua New Guinea, Saudi Arabia, Tanzania and Zambia.
+Barrick's portfolio includes six of the world's top Tier One2 gold mines.
+Barrick is committed to partnering with our host countries and communities to transform their natural resources into tangible benefits and mutual prosperity, in a manner that prevents and reduces the risk of forced labour or child labour.

-As at 31 December 2022, Barrick employed approximately 23,048 employees worldwide, including employees at operations jointly owned and operated by Barrick.
-Barrick also employed 31,313 contractors and 446 students.
-Approximately 43% of these employees are represented by a labour union or are covered by collective bargaining agreements.
+As at 31 December 2023, Barrick employed approximately 24,600 employees worldwide, including employees at operations jointly owned and operated by Barrick.
+Barrick also employed approximately 29,300 contractors and 446 students.